-The track-and-hold of the analog input on the AD7328 allows the ADC to accurately convert an input sine wave of full-scale amplitude to 13-bit accuracy.
-The input bandwidth of the trackand-hold is greater than the Nyquist rate of the ADC.
+The track-and-hold on the analog input of the AD7328 allows the ADC to accurately convert an input sine wave of full-scale amplitude to 13-bit accuracy.
+The input bandwidth of the track-and-hold is greater than the Nyquist rate of the ADC.
 The AD7328 can handle frequencies up to 22 MHz.

-The track-and-hold enters its tracking mode on the 14th SCLK rising edge after the $\overline{CS}$ falling edge.
+The track-and-hold enters its tracking mode on the 14^{th} SCLK rising edge after the $\overline{\text{CS}}$ falling edge.
 The time required to acquire an input signal depends on how quickly the sampling capacitor is charged.
-With 0 source impedance, 305 ns is the maximum time required to acquire the signal to the 13-bit level.
-The acquisition time for the ±10 V, ±5 V, and 0 V to +10 V ranges to settle to within ±1⁄2 LSB is typically 200 ns.
+With zero source impedance, 305 ns is sufficient to acquire the signal to the 13-bit level.
+The acquisition time for the ± 10 V, ± 5 V, and 0 V to ± 10 V ranges to settle to within $\pm \frac{1}{2}$ LSB is typically 200 ns.